OpenGarage/OpenGarage-Firmware/docs/docs/1.2.4/manual.md

 ![Mounting Security+](images/og_mounting_security+.jpg){: .center_wider }

-!!! warning
+!!! warning "**Areas to Avoid**"
-    **Areas to Avoid**: Do **NOT** mount the device directly above or too close to the metal garage door rail or chain.
+    Do **NOT** mount the device directly above or too close to the metal garage door rail or chain.
 These objects can interfere with distance sensor readings.

 Once you've chosen a good location, use **screws** or **strong double-sided tape** to mount the device securely.